Citizenship

 Zimbabwe

-Multiple citizenships with restrictions: pitfalls of having multiple citizenships
+Multiple citizenships with restrictions: pitfalls of having multiple passports

-However, certain countries that do not prohibit their citizens from holding more than one passport may impose legal restrictions in different fields.
+Certain countries that do not prohibit multiple citizenships may still impose legal restrictions in various areas.

 Travelling.
-US citizens with a second passport issued by another country must show an American passport when entering and leaving the US.
+US citizens with a second passport issued by another country must present their American passport when entering and leaving the US.
 Similar rules are also applied in Canada, Australia, Turkey, and other countries.

 Legal jurisdiction.
 Some countries that allow having multiple citizenships do not legally recognise it.
 This means that when in the country, a person is treated as a citizen only of that particular country.
 For instance, in France, multiple citizens with French passports are not allowed to request consular help from another country of their citizenship.

 Right to hold public offices.
-In many countries, nationals with multiple passports cannot be elected to governmental bodies such as the parliament, ministries, and local administrative bodies.
-This is relevant to Mexico, Australia, Colombia, Egypt, and others.
+In many countries, nationals with multiple passports cannot be elected to governmental positions, such as in parliament, ministries, or local administrations.
+This restriction applies in countries like Mexico, Australia, Colombia, Egypt, and others.

-Certain countries, for example, Israel, oblige dual citizens to renounce any other citizenships before taking a job as an official, for instance, in diplomatic service or the parliament.
+Certain countries, like Israel, require dual citizens to renounce other citizenships before taking positions in public office, such as in diplomatic services or parliament.

-Taxation restrictions.
-If there’s no double taxation avoidance agreement between the two countries, people holding citizenship might face double taxation or a tax rate increase.
-For example, foreigners with dual citizenship in the UK must file US taxes.
+Taxation.
+If there is no double taxation agreement between two countries, individuals holding dual citizenship may face double taxation or higher tax rates.
+For example, dual citizens of the US and the UK must file US taxes, even if they live in the UK.

 How to obtain multiple citizenships

-The process of obtaining citizenship of another country can be both simple in some cases and cumbersome in others.
-There are several paths you can take to gain a second nationality.
+The process of obtaining citizenship from another country can be straightforward in some cases and more complex in others.
+There are several routes to gaining a second nationality.

 Family ties.
-This way is quite simple if you have a family relationship with a person who has lived in another country and can prove it.
-There are laws called “citizenship by descent” that allow you to gain a second passport in the country of your ancestors.
+This option is relatively simple if you have a family connection to someone who has lived in another country and can prove it.
+Laws known as "citizenship by descent" allow you to obtain a second passport from your ancestral country.
 Citizenship by descent can be obtained in Greece, Ireland, Spain, Italy, and other states.

 Marriage.
-You can apply for a second passport after marrying a country citizen.
-The period of obtaining citizenship depends on the state.
+You may apply for a second passport after marrying a citizen of another country.
+The time required to obtain citizenship varies by country.
 For example, you can become an Argentine citizen the day after you get married.

-Obtaining citizenship by naturalisation is a long-term process.
-Moreover, you should have a strong reason to live in a foreign country.
-It is not eligible to get a tourist visa and stay abroad for 10 years.
-On the contrary, studying or working abroad allows you to obtain citizenship in future if you meet the following conditions:
+Obtaining citizenship by naturalisation is a lengthy process.
+Moreover, you must have a strong reason to live in a foreign country.
+Simply entering on a tourist visa and staying for 10 years does not qualify.
+On the contrary, studying or working abroad can lead to citizenship in the future if you meet the following conditions:

-2. No criminal record.
-You must have a clean police record in your home country and other countries where you have a residence permit or citizenship.
-This condition is mandatory for any citizenship options.
+2. A clean police record in your home country and any other country of residence or citizenship is mandatory for all citizenship options.

-3. Knowledge of the state language and history.
-Some countries, for example, Greece, require a language proficiency test and confirming knowledge of the country’s history.
-When applying for a Greek passport, you may be asked questions about Alexander the Great, the history of Athens, and others.
+3. Some countries, like Greece, require a language test and knowledge of the country’s history, including topics like Alexander the Great and the history of Athens.

-There may also be other conditions depending on the country.
-For example, the German law requires applicants to have official employment.
-While to get Netherlands citizenship, one must come to the country to take the oath of allegiance.
+There may also be additional requirements depending on the country.
+For example, German law requires applicants to have official employment, while to obtain Dutch citizenship, you must swear an oath of allegiance in the country.

-• making a non-refundable investment to a state fund;
+• making a non-refundable contribution to a state fund;

 • purchasing government bonds;